AbdelrhmanUZaki/ZakiDLP/README.md

 #### Based on yt-dlp, the cli program that downloads from [various websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 #### You can download the exe file from []

+## Workflow
+- Input url
+- Choose a radio button that you need
+- Choose your quailty
+- Choose save location
+- Start download
 ## Requirements
 - You need no requirements